mqnfred/hips/README.md

 This project is using [ring][4]'s `pbkdf2` function to derive a proper key from a password and its `aes256` implementation to encrypt/decrypt the secrets.
 In theory at least, those ciphers should not be brute-forceable.
+You can find an audit of the ring library by Cure53 [here][6].

 With this being said, it is still important to protect the encrypted version of our secrets from being public.
 If you store your secrets alongside your code,